jackdewinter/pymarkdown/issues.md

 - within a given list or block quote, should only have one pattern of container tokens

 ### Other

-- scan for `POGGER.debug(` and look for str() and other such things that are not necessary

 - md023 - can line 61 search be done more efficiently by looking for `{space}\x02` ?
 - in inline, does `if coalesced_stack and coalesced_stack[-1].is_block_quote_start:` really need